jmanOBO/light-switch/README.md

-A simple ON and OFF  Switch in react
+A simple ON and OFF  Switch in react including a dynamic text just for fun.